rehmanaly0051/rehmanalii/README.md

 - **HTML, CSS, and Media Queries**
 - **Responsive Design with Bootstrap and Tailwind CSS**
 - **JavaScript, C, C++, C#, Python, and MySQL**
 - **Django for creating scalable backend systems**
-- **Next.js for building high-performance web applications**

-As a proud participant in the **Presidential Initiative for Artificial Intelligence and Computing (PIAIC)**, I continuously push boundaries by exploring cutting-edge AI technologies.
+I continuously push boundaries by exploring cutting-edge AI technologies.
 My work is inspired by the fusion of frontend and backend development with AI to redefine the way we experience digital solutions.

 I am committed to driving innovation and delivering solutions that leave a lasting impact on both businesses and users.